Comfort-Jolade/kickstarter-analysis/README.md

 ## Results

-Conclusion
-Outcome based on Launch date
 The best time of the year to launch the theater campaign is in the month of May, while the month to totally avoid the campaign is in the month of November.
-Outcome based on Goals
+Outcome based on Goals.
+Also
-The most successful funding goal is the goal that is less than $1,000 which have a successful outcome of 76% of the total project.
+The most successful funding goal is the goal that is less than $1000 which have a successful outcome of 76% of the total project.
 While the campaign withing the range $45,000 to $49,999 is not recommended.

-Limitation of the data set
 The data set is only checking monthly outcome of just one subcategory in the theater group and therefore the recommendation is limited to the outcomes.
-We can also sort the percentage successful, and percentage failed in ascending order to see a snapshot of the outcomes
+We can also sort the percentage of successful and percentage failed in ascending order to see a snapshot of the outcomes